Madonna Rising: Rosa Mystica Virtual Intensive

 Mary of Magda is the other Mary of Chartres.
 As a powerful wisdom keeper, there is a hidden alliance between her and the Black Madonna.
 We will explore her sacred lineage and her teachings, contemplate images and statues of her in the cathedral, and prepare ourselves for the pilgrimage to the south of France where Mary is by tradition believed to have lived and taught when she came to France with her daughter Sara she had with Jesus and others who had been part of the early Christian community.

 This program is primarily experiential and designed as an initiation into the Way of the Rose.
 Our intention is to heed the call of the Divine Feminine to see her around us and become her in our very cells so we can live in harmony with each other and with the Earth and all of the Earth community.
-We will integrate head, heart and body through wisdom teachings, song, dance and theater, and immersion in the cathedral.
-Please be prepared to move and dance.
+We will integrate head, heart and body through wisdom teachings, song, dance and theater, and immersion in the imagery of the cathedral.

 Wisdom teachings presentations on the Assumption; The Way of the Rose; Mother Mary as the incarnation of the Divine Feminine; the Black Madonna; the lineage and teachings of Mary Magdalene; and the Chartres Cathedral as a grail and container of mysteries.